Scripter17/JREP/README.md

   --file-ignore-regex Regex [Regex ...]
                                         Like --file-anti-regex but doesn't
                                         contribute to --count *-failed-files --match-regex Regex [Regex ...]
-Basically applies str.split("*") to the list of --match-regex.
-If a match matches all regexes in the Nth
+A match from the Nth get regex must match all regexes in the Nth group of --match-regexes split along lone *'s.
-                                        --match-regex group (where N is the
-                                        index of the current get regex)
-                                        continue processing the match,
-                                        otherwise move on to the next one --match-anti-regex Regex [Regex ...]
-Like --match-regex but excludes matches that match any of the supplied regexes --match-ignore-regex Regex [Regex ...]
+  --match-anti-regex Regex [Regex ...]
+Like --match-regex but excludes
+                                        matches that match any of the supplied regexes --match-ignore-regex Regex [Regex ...]
                                         Like --match-anti-regex but doesn't
-                                        contribute to --count *-failed-matches --no-duplicates, -D                   Don't print duplicate matches (See
+                                        contribute to --count *-failed-matches

+  --no-duplicates, -D                   Don't print duplicate matches (See
                                         also: --order)
   --no-name-duplicates                  Don't process files whose names have